eduardoiann/pokeapp/README.md

 ## Disclaimer

   I'm currently studying Web Development, and I have been for the past 9 months.
-This project was made for the purpose listed bellow, and nothing more.
+This project was made for the purpose listed below, and nothing more.
 Any feedback will be extremely welcomed and appreciated!

 ## Description

-This app was a 4 day project designed to be a technical challenge for a Junior Front-end position at Ilia Digital.
+This app was a 4-day project designed to be a technical challenge for a Junior Front-end position at Ilia Digital.
 It's a Pokemon TCG App that would need to fulfill the following requirements:

-  - Must use React,Vue or Angular;
+  - Must use React,Vue, or Angular;
   - Must use the API Pokemon TCG(https://pokemontcg.io/);
   - Be responsive, mobile first;
   - Must utilize routes;